Using Reports

 To add a report to a report file, click the Add reports

-icon next to the desired report file to open the Add reports dialog.
+icon next to the desired report file to open the Report file page.

-For details, see “Selecting a Report Definition”. -
+For details, see “Selecting a Report Definition” and select, configure and save a new report to your report file. -

 To export a report file, click the Export